 Dogs in Our World is an audio series that explores the role of domestic dogs in society.
 Join dog trainer and behaviorist Adam Winston on a journey that leads him to better understand the people and dogs in our world.

 Dogs in Our World seeks to improve dog welfare by engaging and educating listeners with the most recent research and scientific discoveries.
 Our mission is to learn more about the dogs in our world.
-Each episode provides a platform for teachers, authors and professionals to discuss their work.
+Each episode provides a platform for teachers, authors, and professionals to discuss their work.

 Dogs in Our World episodes are for listeners who want to learn more about our four-legged friends.
-Visiting experts discuss their work and research in order to provide our audience with the latest information and dog discoveries.
+Visiting experts discuss their work and research to provide our audience with the latest information and dog discoveries.
 We have so many questions.
 Exactly when were dogs created?
 How do they affect our economy, laws, and culture?
 What did the classic philosophers think about dogs?
 Listen to each episode and learn something new about the dogs in our world.